Top Tips for AQA GCSE English Language: Paper 2, Questions 1 - 4

 AQA GCSE English Language: Paper 2 might seem like the trickier sibling of Paper 1, but once you know what the exam is really looking for, it feels far less daunting.

-This guide breaks down Questions 1 - 4, shows how much time to spend on each and gives you practical tips you can actually use.
+This guide breaks down Paper 2, Questions 1 - 4, shows how much time to spend on each, and gives you practical tips you can actually use.

 What’s Paper 2 All About?

-Paper 2 is focused on non-fiction and will always feature two extracts: one modern, one older, often from the 19th century.
-You’ll need to compare, summarise and analyse the writers’ viewpoints in the four questions of Section A before moving on to the writing task of Question 5 in Section B (That’s a topic for another day!)
+Paper 2 focuses on non-fiction and will always feature two extracts: one modern and one older, often from the 19th century.
+You’ll need to compare, summarise and analyse the writers’ viewpoints in the four questions of Section A before moving on to the writing task of Question 5 in Section B (that’s a topic for another day!).

 Question 1: 4 marks (5 minutes)